rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

              8. tdch.input.hdfs.enclosed.by
-                Description:      A character, when specified, is used to enclose each fieldâ€™s text on both end.
+                Description:      A character, when specified, is used to enclose each field’s text on both end.
 The parameter is only valid for text files.
                 Required:         no
                 Supported values: Character